chusiang/ansible-jupyter.dockerfile/README.md

 ### 2020

-* 12/12 Fixed Python 3 dependency problem on Alpine Linux v3.12.
+* 12/12 Fixed Python 3 dependency problem on Alpine Linux v3.12, and stop support some EOL images.

 ### 2018